lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 Clear

 ### Collaboration
-Use the Collaboration node to post an automated update onto a public workspace at any stage in a process.
+Use the Collaboration node to post an automated update onto a public workspace at any stage in a workflow.
 This will be visible to members of the specified workspace, on the timeline of the workspace and their News Feeds.

 Comment on Existing Public Workspace Post
 Comment on Request Source Post